front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 - `<Input>`: changed input classes
 - `<NumberInput>`: changed the style to add +/- buttons next to the input button.

-You should also check that if you have overriden some of the other components.
+You should also check that if you have overridden some of the other components.

 ### Variant properties